vitaly-t/pg-promise/README.md

 }
 ```

 Notification happens just before the query execution.
-And if the notification handler throws
+And if the handler throws
-an error, the query execution will be intercepted and rejected with the error that's been
+an error, the query execution will be rejected with that error.

-thrown by the handler function.
+Parameters received by the function:

-The function receives the following parameters:
 * `client` - object from the [PG] library that represents the connection;
 * `query` - query that's being executed;
 * `params` - query parameters (only when `pgFormatting` is set to be `true`).

 Please note, that should you set property `pgFormatting` to be `true`, the library no longer formats
-the queries, and the `query` arrives pre-formatted.
+the queries, and `query` arrives pre-formatted.
 This is why extra parameter `params` was added.

 **NOTE:** The library will throw an error instead of making the call, if the property is set to
 a non-empty value other than a function.